Sans Souci Island

 Sans Souci Island is an island in the Cedar River in the city of Waterloo, Iowa.
-The island has a population of between 40 and 50 residents and is 100 acre in size, with most of the land area being woodland.
+The island is 100 acre in size, with most of the land area being woodland.
 The island was severely affected by the Iowa flood of 2008.
 By June 10, 2008, the island's entire population was forced to evacuate following the breach of a sandbag dike.
+Prior to the flood, the island had a population of between 40 and 50 residents.
+All homes were demolished in 2008 due to extensive flood damage, and the island was converted into a recreation area.